synsense/sinabs/README.md

 `Sinabs Is Not A Brain Simulator`

-`NOTE`: This project is mirrored to gitlab.com/ai-ctx/sinabs
+`NOTE`: This project is mirrored to gitlab.com/ai-ctx/sinabs and is managed by aiCTX AG.

 `sinabs` (pytorch based library) is developed to design and implement Spiking Convolutional Neural Networks (SCNNs).
 The library implements several layers that are `spiking` equivalents of CNN layers.